elotroalex/chiens/_texts/translation.md

 [77]({{site.baseurl}}/chiens/p077.html){:.pagetitle}

-- my body my body
+- my body, my body
-- stretcher I will not throw the injured to the dogs of hawthorn
+- stretcher, I will not throw the injured to the dogs of hawthorn
 - to the wine's cry
 - to the roll of ruts populated with seals.